 Step by step from HTTP to hardened HTTPS

-Our plan is really straightforward: Our Omnia runs lighttpd for HTTP/HTTPS connections.
-We have to generate a certificate, change the configuration of lighttpd and restart our router.
+Our plan is really straightforward: Our Omnia runs Lighttpd, an open-source web server optimized for speed-critical environments.
+So we have to generate a private key, a public certificate, change the configuration of Lighttpd, and restart our router.

 Step 1: Connect via SSH

 The first step is to establish an SSH connection between your computer and your Omnia.
 This requires that you installed an SSH client on your device (if you use Linux, it is very likely that you have it installed).
 Windows users can use KiTTY.
 The password is the “advanced password” which you can configure separately in Turris OS.

 ssh root@[turris-router-ip].
 It is most likely

 Usability tip: Instead of using a password for SSH, you can use keys.
 Look at step 3 of part 1 of our web server security series.
 The steps are identical for your Omnia or other routers that run OpenSSH.

 Step 2: Generate your private key and certificate

 The second step is to create a new folder for certificates and keys: